DELIGHT-LABS/docs-terraswap-io/content/docs/howto/create_your_own_pair.md

   - `asset_infos[x].native_token.denom`: Terra native token **denominator** is entered here.

 Then, you may execute the contract with the organized JSON above.

+## IMPORTANT - Only for Terra 2.0

+PLEASE BE AWARE to send a tiny number (like 0.0001) of Luna when you create a pair that one of the asset is native(Luna) or IBC.\
+It is used of the contract for validating whether the token exists or not.

+If you are working on [Terra station web application](https://station.terra.money/contract), just add a tiny number of Luna (like 0.0001) and it would works!